mateoclark/biosoundscape_acoustic_richness/README.md

 # biosoundscape_acoustic_richness
-Code and data for the paper "Comparing machine-learned and engineered acoustic features for estimating animal species richness in the Cape Region of South Africa"
+Code and data for the paper "Comparing machine-learned and engineered acoustic features for estimating animal species richness in the Cape Region of South Africa" (in review)

 **Folders:**
 *scripts* - R scripts used for data pre-processing, analysis and graphing